 Restrictions in the Workplace

-An employer has the right to direct and allocate work and thus is able to restrict employees’ use of Internet and social media during work hours.
+An employer has the right to direct and allocate work and is thus able to restrict employees’ use of Internet and social media during work hours.
 However, practically, this depends on the type of work that is being performed.

 Can the employer monitor, access, review the employee’s electronic communications?